Common seadragon: Threats

 The loss of suitable seagrass beds and loss of canopy seaweed from inshore rock reefs, coupled with natural history traits that make them poor dispersers, put the future of seadragon populations at risk.
 This species is not at present a victim of bycatch or a target of trade in traditional Chinese medicine, two activities which are currently a threat to many related seahorse and pipefish populations.

+The weedy seadragon may be more endangered than currently assumed as a result of climate change-induced marine heatwaves on the Great Southern Reef.
+Edgar et al (2023) suggest that citizen science data reflects a population decline of 59% between 2011 and 2021, a period of frequent and extensive marine heatwaves, which would be enough to classify it as Endangered on the IUCN Red List.
+However, Schlögl and Booth (2025) demonstrate that the data used in Edgar et al. (2023) are insufficient (i.e., too sparse) to draw any meaningful conclusions about the population trend at present.

 Conservation

 It is illegal to take or export these species in most of the states within which they occur.
 A database of seadragon sightings, known as 'Dragon Search' has been established with support from the Marine Life Society of South Australia Inc., ('Dragon Search' arose as the logical progression of a similar project initiated by the MLSSA, which was the first community group or indeed organisation of any type to adopt the common seadragon's close relative, the leafy seadragon, as part of its logo), the Marine and Coastal Community Network (MCCN), the Threatened Species Network (TSN) and the Australian Marine Conservation Society (AMCS), which encourages divers to report sightings.
 Monitoring of populations may provide indications of local water quality and seadragons could also become an important 'flagship' species for the often-overlooked richness of the unique flora and fauna of Australia's south coast.

 Captive breeding programs are in place for the weedy seadragon, headed up by Sea Life Melbourne Aquarium.
-The dragon has been difficult to breed in captivity, though in 2015 research observing the creatures in the wild and trying to replicate the conditions in captivity had researchers making changes to the light, water temperature and water flow proving to be key.
+The dragon has been difficult to breed in captivity, though in 2015, research observing the creatures in the wild and trying to replicate the conditions in captivity had researchers making changes to the light, water temperature and water flow proving to be key.

-In December 2015 the Melbourne aquarium hatched eggs and the aquarium's weedy seadragon population significantly increased.
-The aquarium reported in March 2016 that 45 fry were still going strong—a 95% survival rate.
+In December 2015, the Melbourne aquarium hatched eggs and the aquarium's weedy seadragon population significantly increased.
+The aquarium reported in March 2016 that 45 fry were still going strong, a 95% survival rate.